 Tajik, Kyrgyz and Wakhi groups

 Afghanistan is a multi-ethnic society, and as part of this expedition you’ll meet people of many ethnicities.
 The Afghan national anthem mentions 14 of its cultural groups to give an idea of their importance.
 This expedition begins in Dushanbe, Tajikistan, whence the group sets off by road to reach its entry point into the Wakhan Corridor.
-The Tajiks originate from Iran with Persian languages as their mother tongue, and are found across the region.
+The Tajiks are of Persian origin, and are found across the region.
 Wakhi people live around the Badakhshan region of north-eastern Afghanistan and are also found in Pakistan, Tajikistan and north-western China, where they, confusingly, are called Tajiks.
 In Afghanistan, the Wakhi folk themselves are known as the Pamiris.
 Kyrgyz folk are another prominent group in the region.
 A Turkic people mainly found in neighbouring Kyrgyzstan, you’ll meet and camp near many who now call the Wakhan Corridor pastures their summer home.

 Secret Compass in Afghanistan